hmrc/carf-registration-frontend/README.md

 This is the Frontend repository for the Crypto Asset Reporting Framework (CARF) team's registration journey

 ## What this service does
-- Organisation and individual registration for CARF reporting
+- Organisation, individual, and agent registration journeys
-- Agent/assistant journey handling
+- Journey navigation
-- UTR and non-UTR registration flows
+- Form validation and error handling
 - Integrates with HMRC authentication and authorisation services

 ### Running the service locally